pixlbreaker/CSC290-Attach-4/README.md

 on what kind of player you're trying to create.
 For example, you could make a player that will try to win only by getting 4 discs in a diagonal instead of a row or column.
 You would create an algorithm that trys to get 4 discs in a diagonal, and then add it to the move method.

+### Adding a timed mode
+Sometimes when playing Attach 4 with friends, they might take really long to decide where they want to make their move.
+A solution to this is creating a timed mode where each player must make their move in a certain amount of time.
+If the player takes too long, then their turn could be skipped.
+The timer could start at the as soon as the game is started and reset every time a player makes a move.
+It would make sense to implement this timer in gui.py or inGame.py as these classes deal with creating the interface and continually updating it.

 ## Individual Contributions
 ### Michael Skotar
 For this project my role was more administrative.
 I worked on the documentation, setting up the github repository and finding the license.
 I wanted the README.md to be the central location that held all the information for the project.
 This included installation, code structure, and dependancies.